bd-j/cetus/INSTALL_trestles.md

 this directory to the PYTHONPATH environment variable, so that python can find them.

-We are going to try and compile everything using intel compilers, since that is the compiler used for numpy and scipy.
+We are going to try and compile everything using Intel compilers, since that is the compiler used for numpy and scipy.

 0. Setup environment.
     1. `mkdir /oasis/projects/nsf/<allocation>/<user>/code/site-packages`
     2. In your .bashrc (or .bash_profile ?), add the following
 	     ```
-		 export PROJECT_DIR=/oasis/projects/nfs/csc107/<username>/
+		 export PROJECT_DIR=/oasis/projects/nfs/csc107/<username>
 		 export SPS_HOME="$PROJECT_DIR/code/fsps/"
 		 export PYTHONPATH=$PYTHONPATH:"$PROJECT_DIR/code/site-packages/python-fsps/"
 		 export PYTHONPATH=$PYTHONPATH:"$PROJECT_DIR/code/site-packages/sedpy/"
+		 export PYTHONPATH=$PYTHONPATH:"$PROJECT_DIR/code/site-packages/bsfh/"
-		 export PYTHONPATH=$PYTHONPATH:"/home/name/pfs/code/site-packages/bsfh/"
+		 export PYTHONPATH=$PYTHONPATH:"$PROJECT_DIR/code/site-packages/PyFITS/lib/"
 		 ```
-	3. In your .bashrc file aslo add the following
+	3. In your .bashrc file also add the following
         ```
 		module purge
 	    module load intel mvapich2_ib